English as a Second Language

 Free ESL Classes

 Conversation and pronunciation classes for international graduate students, visiting scholars, and spouses.
 All are welcome.
-Classes begin on Sept.
-6 and end Dec.
-2. Here are the times and places.
+Students can begin anytime during the semester.
+Here are the times and places.